shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 Building the IDOC enclosure involves several steps:

-1. Build the enclosure proper and 3D parts to fit the IDOC system.
+1. Build the enclosure proper and the 3D parts to fit the IDOC system.
 2. Install a breadboard to mount the enclosure, which provides a platform for mounting and connecting electronic components.
 3. Install and wire any necessary electronic, lighting, air/odor components.